-Through our Healthcare Delivery Solutions line of service, the Company provides a broad continuum of care for our nation's servicemen/women and veterans in various settings and facilities.
-These include Combat Trauma Centers (CTCs), Military Treatment Facilities (MTFs), Medical Centers, Community-based Outpatient Clinics (CBOCs), Pharmacy Distribution Centers (including VA Consolidated Mail-order Outpatient Pharmacy), and an Armed Forces Retirement Facility.
-We leverage our network of over 400 active clinicians and other healthcare workers throughout selected regions in the US along with differentiating tools, databases and technology (including e-PRAT and SPOT-m) to deliver these services.
-For over a decade, DLH Solutions has been serving the DVA and DoD by providing qualified medical and other professionals in a variety of positions.
-Healthcare services continues to be a strategic focus area and a major component of DLH Solutions' business.
-As more and more Federal and DoD programs call for performance-based requirements, in addition to the mere provision of people, DLH Solutions' workforce profile of medical talent and credentials (as described above) will help it to compete and differentiate itself in the market place.
-Our rich new business pipeline of healthcare and medical service opportunities add important credentials strategically linked to diversifying and profitably growing our Healthcare Delivery Solutions business base.
-Professional services have included case management, health and injury assessment, critical care, medical/surgical, emergency room/trauma center, counseling, behavioral health and trauma brain injury, medical systems analysis, and medical logistics.
-Allied support includes a wide range including MRI technology, diagnostic sonography, phlebotomy, dosimetry, physical therapy, pharmaceuticals and others.
-In fiscal 2011, approximately 45% of our revenue was derived from the Healthcare Delivery Solutions line of service.
+The Healthcare Delivery Solutions business unit, provides a broad continuum of care for our nation's servicemen/women and veterans in various settings and facilities.
+These include Combat Trauma Centers (CTCs), Military Treatment Facilities (MTFs), Medical Centers, Community-based Outpatient Clinics (CBOCs), and Pharmacy Distribution Centers (including VA Consolidated Mail-order Outpatient Pharmacy).
+We leverage our network of over 400 active clinicians and other healthcare workers throughout selected regions in the US, applying differentiating tools, databases and technology (including e-PRAT and SPOT-m) to deliver these services.
+For over a decade, DLH Solutions has been serving the DVA and DoD in providing qualified medical and other professionals in a variety of positions.
+Healthcare Delivery Solutions is one of our strategic focus areas for growth and a major business area that DLH Solutions services.
+As more and more Federal and DoD programs increase their performance-based requirements, DLH Solutions' workforce profile of medical talent and credentials (as described above) will help it to compete and differentiate itself in the market place.
+Our healthcare and medical service new business pipeline adds important credentials strategically linked to diversifying and profitably growing our Healthcare Delivery Solutions business base.
+Professional services have included case management, health and injury assessment, critical care, medical/surgical, emergency room/trauma center, counseling, behavioral health and traumic brain injury management, medical systems analysis, and medical logistics.
+While the DVA is its largest customer in this business unit, the Company has focused on leveraging that experience in adjacent healthcare markets within

+DoD and other federal agencies.
+In fiscal 2012, approximately 54% of our revenue was derived from the Healthcare Delivery Solutions business unit.